 Brown Wood Floor Stain Colors

 Among the most popular wood floor stain colors are shades that reflect nature.
 If you have a typical wood flooring material, such as oak, you can make high-end faux options or transform its style entirely with a stain.
-Consider these brown hardwood flooring colors for your home:
+Consider these popular brown hardwood flooring stain colors for your home:

 - Mahogany: Mahogany has a deep red hue that mimics the high-end wood of the same name